 In accordance with CMM 11 (2020) (Compliance Monitoring Scheme), CCPs are invited to prepare a CCP Compliance Report (CCR) based on this template, including a preliminary self-assessment of its compliance status for each assessed obligation.

+Reports of national binding measures are to be reported in the first section of the CCR.
+These reports shall be accompanied by copies of those measures, both in their original language and in English, where possible.
+National binding measures should be accompanied by a brief summary of their contents and relevance in English.

+Statements of Implementation may refer to these measures, providing the text from the relevant clause, including a citation.

+CCPs that have not updated national binding measures since the last compliance assessment are not required to report these measures but to indicate “National Binding Measures have not been updated since last compliance assessment”.

+CCPs’ self-assessments should be supported by clear statements of implementation and, where relevant, some evidence or documentation.

 For clarity, all references to “Previous Calendar Year” refer to the year preceding the Assessment Period.

-CCPs’ self-assessments should be supported by clear statements of implementation and, where relevant, some evidence or documentation.

-Submission Deadline: DD-MMM-202
+Submission Deadline: DD-MMM-2025

 Name of CCP: Choose an item.